nizamra/360Moms/README.md

 # 360Moms Infrastructure

 This repository contains the infrastructure code for the 360Moms project, built using Terraform.
-The infrastructure is designed to support both dev and production environments on AWS.
+The infrastructure is designed to support both dev and prod environments on AWS.

 ## Environment Management